 Still, it wasn't until the 1980s that audiences learned just how deft a comedian TV's perennially serious doctor-lawyer-gunman-cop could be.
 As Nielsen later recalled: "Working with (producer-directors) David and Jerry Zucker and Jim Abrahams is the luckiest thing that ever happened to me."
 The Zuckers and Abrahams cast Nielsen as the hilariously deadpan Dr. Rumack in Airplane, then handed him the role of Lieut.
 Frank Drebin.
 The fate of his second career was sealed.

-Despite some superb dramatic outings like his gritty performance as the brutish john killed by Streisand in Nuts a whole new generation of fans have exalted Nielsen's impeccable comic timing and penchant for pratfalls in such clever parodies as Spy Hard, Dracula: Dead And Loving It, Safety Patrol, and 2001: A Space Travesty.
+Despite some superb dramatic outings, a whole new generation of fans have exalted Nielsen's impeccable comic timing and penchant for pratfalls in such clever parodies as Spy Hard, Dracula: Dead And Loving It, Safety Patrol and 2001: A Space Travesty.

-Though the hit comedies continue, Nielsen has more recently returned to two of his first loves drama and the stage.
-Following in the footsteps of Henry Fonda, he bought the rights to David Rintel's one-man play, Darrow, in 1996 and has since criss-crossed Canada, the United States and Australia with his critically acclaimed portrayal of the legendary defence attorney.
+Following in the footsteps of Henry Fonda, Nielsen bought the rights to David Rintel's one-man play, Darrow, in 1996 and criss-crossed Canada, the United States and Australia with his critically acclaimed portrayal of the legendary defence attorney.

-In recent years, the Emmy-nominated superstar has been heaped with accolades.
-Top among them was his selection, in 1995, as the 18th recipient of the University of California at Los Angeles's coveted Jack Benny Award, a prize reserved for only the best and brightest names in comedy.
+The Emmy-nominated superstar has been heaped with accolades: Top among them was his selection, in 1995, as the 18th recipient of UCLA's coveted Jack Benny Award, a prize reserved for only the best and brightest names in comedy.

-Yet, despite worldwide popular and critical success, Leslie Nielsen remains both humble and, of course, humourous about his achievements.
-As he remarked not long ago: "I have no goals or ambition.
+Yet, despite worldwide popular and critical success, Leslie Nielsen remained both humble and, of course, humourous about his achievements.
+As he remarked: "I have no goals or ambition.
 I do, however, wish to work enough to maintain whatever celebrity status I have so that they will continue to invite me to golf tournaments."